-If the system discharges to a Septic Tank or Sewage Treatment Plant we can make a visual inspection to determine if the tank and drainage field (soakaway) appears to be functioning correctly i.e. check that the level of the liquor is correct, the size of the tank (subject to access and design), the construction materials and condition of the limited parts that are visible.
+If the system discharges to a Septic Tank or Sewage Treatment Plant there are only a few things we can do.
+We can make a visual inspection to determine if the tank and drainage field (soakaway) appears to be functioning correctly.
+We check that the level of the liquor is correct and see if there are any obvious signs of past problems , the size of the tank (subject to access and design), the construction materials and condition of the limited parts that are visible.

 It is advisable to have the Septic Tank emptied at the time of and as part of the inspection thereby allowing a view before emptying and better access for an internal condition survey.
 This we can undertake at the same time as the CCTV drain survey and tank inspection.
 Note that the cost for this is subject to conditions so please check with our office.

-It is impossible to “test” or “prove” that a drainage field, more commonly but mistakenly called a soakaway, will be adequate or give long term serviceability.
-We can only look at the levels within a septic tank or the staining & or grease line and say that at that point in time and as a rule the levels have been correct (or not) based on the level of any grease line or staining we can see.
+It is impossible to “test” or “prove” that a drainage field (commonly but incorrectly called a soakaway) will be adequate or give long term serviceability.
+We can only look at the levels within a septic tank and any staining or grease line in the tank or manholes and say that at that moment in time, the levels are or have been correct (or not).

 Even if all appears good at the time of the inspection we would not know or be able to predict the life expectancy of the drainage field.
 They do deteriorate over time and do have to be replaced.